Peggy Moffitt: Later work

 In 1985, the Los Angeles Fashion Group staged a Gernreich retrospective, "Looking Back at a Futurist."
 They wanted a woman to model the monokini, but Moffitt loudly objected because she felt it would exploit Gernreich's intentions.
 After Gernreich's death, she retained legal rights to his designs and arranged for his designs to be displayed in an exhibition titled The Total Look: The Creative Collaboration Between Rudi Gernreich, Peggy Moffitt, and William Claxton at the Los Angeles Museum of Contemporary Art's Pacific Design Center.
 She also collaborated with Marylou Luther and her husband to release a comprehensive book chronicling Gernreich's designs.

-Personal life
+Personal life and death

-Moffit married photographer William Claxton in 1960.
-The couple had a son, Christopher.
+Moffitt married photographer William Claxton in 1959.
+The couple had a son, Christopher, in 1973.
 They remained married until Claxton's death in October 2008.

+Moffitt died from complications of dementia at her home in Beverly Hills, California, on August 10, 2024, at the age of 86.
+She was interred at Forest Lawn Memorial Park (Hollywood Hills).